britzl/monarch/README.md

 * **Popup on Popup (boolean)** - Check this if the screen is a [popup](#popups) and it can be shown on top of other popups.
 * **Transition Id (url)** - Optional id of the game object to send a message to when the screen is about to be shown/hidden.
 Use this to trigger a transition (see the section on [transitions](#transitions)).
 * **Focus Id (url)** - Optional id of the game object to send a message to when the screen gains or loses focus (see the section on [screen focus](#screen-focus-gainloss)).
+* **Preload (boolean)** - Check this if the screen should be preloaded and kept loaded at all times.
+For a collection factory this means that its resources will be dynamically loaded at all times.
+This can also temporarily be achieved through the `monarch.preload()` function.

 ![](docs/setup_factory.png)